-If there is a safeguarding complaint against a Roundabout Dramatherapist, this should be reported immediately to Roundabout's Designated Person.
-It will be investigated with all parties concerned.
+If there is a safeguarding complaint against a Roundabout Dramatherapist or other member of the team, this should be reported immediately to Roundabout's DSL.

 Actions to be put in place to address the address the concern may include:

 - Further investigation - Immediate cessation of the therapeutic intervention with the client or the school/centre concerned - Escalation involving Roundabout's disciplinary procedure - Escalation involving the authorities including: police, local education authority and/or social services MASH team - Reporting of the incident to Independent Safeguarding Authority and HCPC.